 We cannot fail to mention as references Marcelo Camelo and Rodrigo Amarante, who left an indelible mark as frontmen of Los Hermanos.
-Another light on this path came with the film Life Aquatic (2004): since then we’ve been amazed by Seu Jorge’s deep voice, whose talent definitely goes beyond his samba reinvention of David Bowie’s songbook.
+Another light on this path came with the film Life Aquatic (2004): since then we’ve been amazed by Seu Jorge’s deep voice, whose talent definetely goes beyond his samba reinvention of David Bowie’s songbook.
 We also felt the winds of Tropicália blow again, thanks to names like Sessa and Tagua Tagua.
-Now it’s time to add some new artists to that playlist:
+Now it’s time to add some new artists to that playlist!

 “A marvel of tuning, dynamics control, refinement, instrumental performance and freedom in the elegance of the use of stage and light.”
 These words of praise about Tim Bernardes didn’t come from the mouth of any impromptu critic.
 No, it was the great Caetano Veloso who said it.
 This young musician from São Paulo was also praised by other Brazilian legends such as Gal Costa, Maria Bethânia, and Tom Zé, with whom he had the pleasure of collaborating.
 His list of friends, of course, has already crossed borders and ranges from David Byrne to Devendra Banhart, passing through Shintaro Sakamoto.